ValerioB88/simple-pydash/README.md

 ```
 (in a real life scenario, this class will also contain a neural network for taking the action).
 It should be simple to adapt your own code to this setup.
 This `DummyGymModel` only has one parameter: `env`, but you can customize this class as you with.
 The parameters are passed to the `CustomAPI` object as `model_params`.

-### Plotting Dashboard Components
+### Plotly Components
-`HeatMap` and `AppendLinePlot` are plotting components.
-They expect a `get_new_data_fun`, a Callable that returns the data to plot.
-Since a LinePlot can have multiple lines, and at each iteration you can add one or more datapoints to each line, the input to `AppendLinePlot` is a list of list: as many list as the lines, each list containing as many datapoints as you want to add.
-The `HeatMap` is just expecting a matrix.
+`HeatMap` and `AppendLinePlot` are PlotLy components: they are Plotly figures which are passed to the web browser.
+Implementing a new plotting component just a bit more effort than creating a new Plotly plot: each component needs to implement a `render` function which specifies what to do with the figure at each iteration.
+For `HeatMap` and `AppendLinePlot`, the `render` function calls a user-provided `get_new_data_fun` which takes some data and use them to update the Plotly figure.
+In this way the `AppendLinePlot` and `HeatMap` are general and can be used for any model.
+However, you can create your own `PlotlyComponent` that simple plots some data specific to your own model.
+This is easy, since `render` has access to the whole model object, so that you can do something like `self.fig.data[0].z = model.agents[0].energy_level`. .

 #### Canvas
-The `Canvas` module returns an image, which can be used for obtaining animation in the browser.
-This could be the openAI rendering (`RenderGymEnv` module) or any other image (e.g. a matplotlib figure, a static image, etc).
+The `Canvas` module returns an image for rendering animations in the browser.
+This could be an OpenAI rendering (using `RenderGymEnv` module) or any other image (e.g., a matplotlib figure, a static image, etc.).

-Extending `Canvas` is extremely easy.
-You can see how simple is to plot something new by looking at the `RenderGymEnv` class:
+To extend `Canvas`, simply create a new class that overrides the `render` method.
+For instance, the `RenderGymEnv` class is defined as follows:

 ```python
 class RenderGymEnv(Canvas):